Deals5 min read

 2026 Nissan Ariya Engage+ FWD

-- The Ariya gets less press than it deserves.
-Comfortable, quick, well-finished.
-The 87 kWh long-range battery is competitive with the IONIQ 5.
+• The Ariya gets less press than it deserves — comfortable, quick, well-finished, and the 87-kWh long-range battery is competitive with the IONIQ 5

-- Any Audi or Mercedes EV lease.
-Both brands set residuals before the credit expiration and never re-priced.
-Monthly payments on a Q4 e-tron or EQE are above $700 for 36 months without a clear reason.
+• Any Audi or Mercedes EV lease.
+Both set residuals before the credit expiration and never re-priced.
+A Q4 e-tron or EQE is north of $700/month for 36 months without a clear reason.

-- 2025 leftover stock priced as 2026.
-Several brands quietly reclassified leftover 2025 vehicles as new 2026 inventory.
-The VIN and build sheet will say 2025.
-Different residuals apply.
-Verify the model year on the build sheet before you sign anything.
+• 2025 leftover stock priced as 2026.
+Several brands quietly reclassified leftover 2025s as new 2026 inventory.
+The VIN and build sheet say 2025, and different residuals apply — verify the model year before you sign anything.

-- Subaru Solterra.
-Lease residual is set 8 points lower than the comparable Toyota bZ4X for reasons no one will explain.
-Subaru-loyal buyers should buy, not lease, until this gets fixed.
+• Subaru Solterra.
+The lease residual is set 8 points below the comparable Toyota bZ4X for reasons nobody will explain.
+Subaru-loyal buyers should buy, not lease, until that's fixed.

 How to actually get these numbers

-Manufacturer ads quote the best-case lease for one trim, in one region, with top-tier credit (typically 720+), no trade-in, and a specific money factor and residual that change every month.
+Manufacturer ads quote the best-case lease for one trim, in one region, with top-tier credit, no trade-in, and a money factor and residual that change monthly.
 Out of the box, your offer will be worse than the ad.
-Here's how to close the gap:
+Here's how I close the gap:

-- Pre-approve at a credit union first, even though you're leasing through the captive lender.
-A pre-approval establishes your tier.
-Most local credit unions offer EV-specific rates 50 to 75 basis points below national average.
+1. Pre-approve at a credit union first, even though you're leasing through the captive lender — it establishes your tier.
+Most local credit unions beat the national average EV rate by 50–75 basis points.

-- Get out-the-door lease quotes by email from three dealers.
-The ad quote is the floor, not the ceiling.
-Dealers add discount on top of the manufacturer rebate when inventory is heavy.
+2. Get out-the-door lease quotes by email from three dealers.
+The ad is the floor, not the ceiling; dealers add discount on top of the rebate when inventory is heavy.

-- Watch the cap cost, the residual, and any "lease acquisition fee" inflation.
-Some dealers mark up the acquisition fee from $695 to $895 hoping you won't notice.
+4. Watch the cap cost, the residual, and any "lease acquisition fee" inflation.
+Some dealers bump the acquisition fee from $695 to $895 hoping you won't notice.

-- Negotiate MSDs (multiple security deposits) where the lender allows.
-Each MSD typically buys 0.00007 off the money factor.
-On a 36-month lease with 7 deposits, that's around $750 in interest savings.
+5. Negotiate MSDs (multiple security deposits) where the lender allows — each typically buys 0.00007 off the money factor, around $750 in interest savings on a 7-deposit, 36-month lease.

-If this is your first EV lease, the leasing primer in our buying guide walks through the math end to end.
+If this is your first EV lease, the leasing primer in my buying guide walks the math end to end.

 The bottom line for May

 The IONIQ 5 at $259/mo is the deal of the month.
-The Equinox EV is the best buy-it-outright EV if you can use one of the regional incentive stacks.
-The Model 3 still earns its slot through Tesla's residual math even without a headline discount.
+The Equinox EV is the best buy-it-outright EV if you can use a regional incentive stack.
+The Model 3 still earns its slot on Tesla's residual math even without a headline discount.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.